 Product Classes: Consumer product, business product classes

-The above elements serve as the basis for decisions about price, distribution and promotion of a product or service.
+The above elements serve as the basis for decisions about the price, distribution, and promotion of a product or service.

-Let us build the right relationship for your product and service, contact us.
+We can help you build the right relationship with your customers, contact us.